splunk/public-o11y-docs/get-started/service-description.rst

 Usage-based subscription
 ---------------------------------------------

 Usage-based pricing is suited for monitoring serverless environments or cloud services that don't provide a view of underlying hosts.
 Usage is calculated depending on the product or feature.
 For example, Splunk Infrastructure Monitoring usage-based pricing relies on metric time series (MTS), whereas Splunk Real User Monitoring calculates usage from the number of web sessions.
-For more information on subscription usage and monitoring in Observability Cloud, see :ref:`subscription-overview`.
+For more information on subscription usage and monitoring in Splunk Observability Cloud, see :ref:`subscription-overview`.

 Overages
 ----------------------------------------------

-Observability Cloud usage is based on usage measured over a month.
+Splunk Observability Cloud usage is based on usage measured over a month.
 Overages are incurred if the monthly usage is higher than your paid subscription.
-Splunk Observability provides transparent usage data with granular daily detailed reports on all monitored hosts, containers, and metrics.
+Splunk Observability Cloud provides transparent usage data with granular daily detailed reports on all monitored hosts, containers, and metrics.
 You can also turn on alerts or setup tokens to manage your usage.
 See :ref:`subscription-overview` for more information.

 .. _sd-subscription: